ekegus/rustman/rustman_cli/README.md

 - [x] Fetch the words from an API.
 - [x] The game logic into game.rs ?
+- [] Reshuffle directory structure so I have a lib and a bin crate
 - [] Write some tests